greenhas/spg_website/content/Communities/2021-11-15-Gerrymandering-is.md

 ---
 date: 2021-11-15T07:29:30-05:00
-title: "linkblog: just read 'How Republicans Have an Edge in the Emerging 2022 Congressional Maps - The New York Times'"
+title: "🔗linkblog: just read 'How Republicans Have an Edge in the Emerging 2022 Congressional Maps - The New York Times'"
 tags: ["link","Communities","gerrymandering","voting","elections"]
 ---
 Gerrymandering is gross and wrong, no matter who's doing it.